-Medicare was enacted by Congress in 1965.
-If you have a Medicare card with Part A and Part B then you have original Medicare.
-However, you are responsible for yearly deductables and 20% of all costs.
-This is why you need a Medicare policy to offset the deductables and costs.
+The Medicare trust was enacted by Congress in 1965.
+If you have a Medicare card with Part A and Part B, then you have original Medicare.
+However, you are responsible for yearly deductibles for Part A and Part B, co-pays and 20% of all health care costs.

 Part A covers inpatient hospital care and services, skilled nursing facility care, home health care and hospice care.

 In 2018 the Hospital deductible is $1,340 (per benefit period) and covers days 1-60 then days 61-90 you pay $335 per day then days 91-150 you pay $670 per day.

 Skilled nursing is covered up to 100 days after a 3-day (admitted) hospital stay and they pay for days 1-20 then on days 21-100 you pay $167.50 per day.